hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-Y﻿ou can check the volume snapshot is created in the namespace *mysql*.
-A *VolumeSnapshotContent* is also created, at cluster level, with its *READYTOUSE* showing as *true*:
+Y﻿ou can check the volume snapshot *mysql-snapshot* is created in the namespace *mysql*.
+A *VolumeSnapshotContent* object is also created, at cluster level, with its *READYTOUSE* showing as *true*: